Jaimin09/Stock-Analyser/README.md

 ***All/some of the above factors are extracted and a properly computed, to generate the score for the company.***

 [Note : The knownledge of analysing the company is learned from one of the stock market expert and from other few resources]

+### How to use the app ?
+Anyone who is investing in stock market or is keen to invest in the stock market, knows about moneycontrol.com .
+It is the place, where all the required information about the company and it's share price is available.

+Simple steps to generate the score of the company :

+##### Step 1 : Go to Moneycontrol.com and search for any company